 Is there anything new about ‘surrogate’ warfare?

 Andreas Krieg.
-Warfare by delegation is a conventional concept, used for instance by the US in the late 70es when they trained, funded and equipped Mujahideen against the Russians.
+Surrogate warfare is a conventional concept, used for instance by the US in the late 70s when they trained, funded and equipped the Mujahideen against the Russians.
 A classic example is the beginning of the British Empire.
 Britain was able to rule India with just 10,000 British people, and they did this by building up local surrogates that did their fighting locally.
 With the East India Company, a company was delegated the power to administer a territory and use mercenaries to protect their properties.

 But less conventional wars don’t mean no conflict.
 With increasing competition between great powers, as well as the existence of unstable zones where conflicting interests are at stake, we live in a state of semi-permanent crisis that can spill into a major conflict.
 The strategy then is to undermine your opponent without having to cross the threshold into a proper war.
 That’s where surrogates come in.

 Are they capable of achieving the same objectives as conventional armies?